kadders/helper/README.md

 `docker-compose run helper /bin/bash`

-There is also a wrapper
+There is also a wrapper:
+`./startup`

 ## Validation
 You should be able to run the following command to be able to verify user mapping.